Pulerabj11/Image-Sampling/README.md

 Once the sample is created, an image viewer opens which allows the user to browse samples, create more samples, or save a sample.

+The acceptable image file type are **jpg, png, bmp, tiff, and tif**

 ## Windows
 **Collection Picker:**  This window allows the user to browse for a folder or enter a file path.
 A sample is created using the given percentage and run-mode (fast or slow).
 Slow mode uses blur and BRISQUE scores to filter out poor quality images.